-Cybele Bjorklund is head of policy at Sanofi, a global healthcare company focused on meeting patient needs through the development of innovative vaccine, biologic and pharmaceutical products.
-In this role, Cybele oversees global policy and leads efforts to develop and implement positions and relationships that support Sanofi’s strategic objectives, including improving access to care and health outcomes.
+From July 2016 – January 2018, Cybele was the vice president and head of Global Policy at Sanofi, a French healthcare company focused on meeting patient needs through the development of innovative pharmaceutical, vaccine, and biologic products.
+In this role, Cybele established the global policy group, and led efforts to develop and implement positions and relationships that supported Sanofi’s strategic objectives, including improving access to care and health outcomes.

-From 1995-2015, Cybele served in several senior professional roles in the United States Senate and House of Representatives, including 14 years as the Democratic staff director for the Subcommittee on Health and senior health advisor for the Committee on Ways & Means, and four years as Senator Kennedy’s deputy staff director for health.
-During her federal service, Cybele was at the center of virtually every major Medicare debate, had a leading role in the creation and enactment of the Affordable Care Act, and helped write many other laws affecting private health insurance and key federal health programs.
+Prior to Sanofi, Cybele served in several senior professional roles in the US Senate and House of Representatives, including nearly 15 years as the Democratic staff director for the Subcommittee on Health and senior health advisor for the Committee on Ways & Means, four years as Senator Kennedy’s deputy staff director for health on the HELP Committee, and two years as a legislative advisor to then-Senate Democratic Leader Tom Daschle.
+During her federal service, Cybele was at the center of virtually every major Medicare debate, had a leading role in the creation and enactment of the Affordable Care Act, and provided guidance for the development of many other laws affecting Medicare, private health insurance and other key federal health programs.
 Before moving to Congress, she was a social science research analyst at the Centers for Medicare and Medicaid Services within the U.S. Department of Health & Human Services.